lightward/mechanic-tasks/docs/accept-a-maximum-number-of-orders-per-hour/README.md

 Optionally, this task can restore inventory to its original levels at midnight the next hour, or on demand.
 (Restore levels on demand by enabling this option, then using the "Run task" button.)
 ​
 **This task _does not_ work well when you have multiple orders per minute, and we do not recommend using it for high-volume stores.** It works by counting the current hour's orders, at the time of each purchase - if the current count exactly equals your maximum, it performs the inventory reset.
 Because that counting process can take a few seconds, receiving multiple orders per minute can result in missing that very specific window when the current count exactly equals your maximum.

+## Installing this task

+Find this task [in the library at usemechanic.com](https://usemechanic.com/task/accept-a-maximum-number-of-orders-per-hour), and use the "Try this task" button.
+Or, import [this task's JSON export](../../tasks/accept-a-maximum-number-of-orders-per-hour.json) – see [Importing and exporting tasks](https://docs.usemechanic.com/article/505-importing-and-exporting-tasks) to learn how imports work.

+## Contributions

+Found a bug?
+Got an improvement to add?
+Start here: [../../CONTRIBUTING.md](../../CONTRIBUTING.md).